light1726/light1726.github.io/vaenar-tts/index.md

 <h2>5. synthesized samples -- W/ V.S.
 W/O causality mask<a name="samples-mask"></a></h2>

-Below lists the samples synthesized by VAENAR-TTS with and without causality mask in the self-attention structures that are stacked on the frame-level features.
+<h3>Below lists the samples synthesized by VAENAR-TTS with and without causality mask in the self-attention structures that are stacked on the frame-level features.
 The repetition issues is very common in model w/o causality mask.
-Pay attention to the word(s) highlighted in red color.
+Pay attention to the word(s) highlighted in red color.</h3>

 LJ001-0133.
 One very important matter in "setting up" for fine printing <span style="color:red">is</span> the "spacing," that is, the lateral distance of words from one another.